Manesh-R/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/02-Deploy Azure Container Instances.md

 	|||

-4. Configure the Networking tab (replace **xxxx** with letters and digits such that the name is globally unique).
+4. Configure the Networking tab (replace **xxxx** with the deployment ID).
 Leave all other settings at their default values .

 	| Setting| Value|
 	|--|--|